Kwirtz/Advanced_programming/README.md

 <a name="Syllabus"></a>
 ## Syllabus

 The aim of this course is to teach students a solid set of programming tools to tackle real-world problems.
 In a context of big-data, answering some questions might need you to cross multiple web sources.
 This implies knowing how to fetch available information (API/web scraping), how to clean this information depending on the format (xml/json/pdf), feed it to a database (SQL/noSQL) and lastly use your machine (CPU/GPU) and ressources (cloud/notebook) that is at your disposal to run some analysis (descriptive statistics, algorithm,...).
-The goal is to give you some insight for doing all of the above.
+The goal is to give you some insight for doing all of the above (The database part is covered in this [repo](https://github.com/master-ds2e/NoSQL).

 During the whole course we are going to use Python as our programming language.
 We start off with a basic reminder of what you learned last year in programming (list,dicts,function,numpy, pandas, beautiful soup, regex ...).
 We then focus on scraping libraries and api usages to let you work on your project asap (see [Grading](#Grading) ).
-We then tackle more advanced concepts (Coocurence, OOP, Parallelize, Decorators, Versioning, ...).
-We finish with an introduction to GPU programming and machine learning libraries.
+We then tackle more advanced concepts (Coocurence, OOP, Parallelize, Decorators, ...).
+The next chapter we discuss things related to programmation (Git, Package, Container, Versioning, ...).
+Then we discuss GPU programming and finish with an introduction to machine learning libraries and software to go further.

 The goal of the course is not to be exhaustive.
 Programming is a vast space of knowledge, sometimes you will do something I have never done before.
 In the end you will learn what I know and I will learn from your questions.
 This also means that I can't have the answers to all of your problems, basic behavior in programming is to first do research on your side.
 Websites like stackoverflow/stackexchange/Quora/Youtube/Github/... all of them are your best friends when it comes to solving issues.
 If after your own research you are still lost then you can send me a message about your problem.
 Either I will have the solution because I encountered it previously, or I don't but I can guide you to the solution.
 In no way you should ask me to code things for you, it's your job !